AgatheLouiseLav/MastermindGame/README.md

 >>Evaluation: After each guess, some feedback will be generated on the correctness of the guess.
 The feedback consists of two elements:

--The number of exact matches, the colors match both in color and position to the secret code.
+>>The number of exact matches, the colors match both in color and position to the secret code.

--The number of color matches, this is the correct in color but in the wrong position.
+>>The number of color matches, this is the correct in color but in the wrong position.

 >>Feedback: the player continues making guesses, using the feedback provided to make better guesses.